 If you want to get around the city at nighttime, opt for the city buses, which work 24/7.
 The M27, M21, S41, S42, and N7, among buses, all have routes that pass through Mitte.

 Mitte is also home to the Berlin Jungfernheide railway station, which is located at Charlottenburg-Nord.
-The station is served by the S-Bahn lines, the U-Bahn line, and Regional-Express trains of the Deutsche Bahn.
+The station is served by the S-Bahn lines, the U-Bahn line, and the Regional-Express trains of the Deutsche Bahn.

 Many of the borough’s attractions are located within walking distance of each other, meaning you can take the opportunity to explore the area on foot.